 Masters and Commanders by Andrew Roberts

-Watching You is a clever, suspenseful, psychological thriller about an up-scale neighborhood filled with watchers and those being watched, some are in fact driven by dark motives.
+Watching You is a clever, suspenseful, psychological thriller about an upscale neighborhood filled with watchers and those being watched; some are, in fact, driven by dark motives.
 Expert misdirection keeps the reader guessing in this twisty British mystery.

 Reader’s Recommend: